District keeping an eye on state finance

-With a gloomy financial picture looming in Texas, Ector County Independent School District Superintendent Scott Muri said he’s expecting to have to make some tough choices in the coming few years.
+With a gloomy financial picture looming in Texas, Ector County Independent School District Superintendent Scott Muri said he’s expecting to have to make some tough choices in the coming few years and play a lot of defense.

-Speaking during a discussion at Tuesday night’s workshop, Muri said the Texas budget shortfall could be as much as $25 billion.
+Speaking during Tuesday night’s workshop, Muri said the Texas budget shortfall could be as much as $25 billion.
 He added that education makes up about 52 percent of the state budget.

-Board members were asked to voice their budget priorities as well which centered on keeping quality education in the forefront for students, playing defense to hold on to programs the district believes in and not lay off personnel.
+The trustees’ discussion on budget priorities for 2020-2021 focused on prioritizing employees and compensation; not losing ground on the recent work done to recover from severe staffing shortages of the last several years and boosting morale; and keeping resources necessary to provide a quality educational experience for all students, paying particular attention to areas of need, the board recap said.

 President Delma Abalos was unable to attend.
 Vice President Tammy Hawkins served as president.